Cydhra/vers/readme.md

 - A Wavelet Matrix supporting `O(k)` rank, select, statistical, predecessor, and successor queries.

 ## Why Vers?
-- **Performance**: Vers is among the fastest publicly available implementations for its data structures.
+- Vers is among the fastest publicly available bit vector implementations for rank and select operations.
-There are faster operations in some cases, but you never have to sacrifice substantial performance for Vers' convenience.
-- **Memory Efficiency**: Vers has an extremely low memory overhead compared to other implementations, especially compared to the high-performing `sucds` crate.
+- Vers has a substantially lower memory overhead than its competitors.
-- **API**: Vers aims to provide a simple and convenient API that does not require the user to understand the underlying data structures.
-The API is well-integrated within the Rust ecosystem.
+- Without crate features, all data structures are implemented in pure Rust and have no dependencies outside the standard library.
+- Every functionality is extensively documented.
-- **Feature Rich**: Vers aims to provide more functionality than other libraries.
+- Vers aims to provide more functionality for its data structures than competitors (e.g., Elias-Fano sequences and the Wavelet Matrix support predecessor and successor queries, the Wavelet Matrix supports statistical queries, all data structures implement various iterators, etc.).
-It provides more convenience functions and supports more operations than libraries that compare in performance.
-The standard bit vector offers a wide range of functions for bit manipulation, the Rank/Select bit vector supports special-purpose iterators exploiting its rank/select structure, and the Elias-Fano encoding supports constant-time predecessor/successor queries.
-- **Documentation**: Vers is extremely well-documented and provides examples for all data structures.
-- **No Dependencies**: Vers has no dependencies by default.
-- **Safety**: Without the `simd` feature, Vers uses no unsafe code that handles raw pointers.
-The only unsafe call is the compiler intrinsic for the arithmetic instruction `pdep`.

 ## Crate Features
 - `simd`: Enables the use of SIMD instructions for rank and select operations.